 When Is The Best Time To Get A Permit For The Wave?

 Personally, I think the walk-in lottery is the better option since the number of people who enter can vary drastically depending on the time of year and the day of the week.
 According to their offices, December – February is the best month to do a walk in when you have roughly a 10-15% chance of getting a permit.
 March – May and September – October are the hardest months.
 The lottery is not done on weekends during the winter or on holidays, so plan accordingly.

 Basically, it’s still going to be hard.
-Everyone wants a permit and sometimes there’s like a 100 people there the 10 spots.
+Everyone wants a permit and sometimes there’s like a 100 people there for the 16 spots.